Human Rights in Business Operation

 Monitoring and Evaluation

-To monitor the implementation of measures to prevent human rights violations, the Company has established a 'Whistleblowing Policy' and provided various communication channels for employees and stakeholders to report any signs or complaints of human rights violations.
+To monitor the implementation of measures to prevent human rights violations, the Company has established a 'Whistleblowing Policy' and provided various communication channels for employees, business partners, contractors, communities, and other internal and external stakeholders to report any signs or complaints of human rights violations.
+The Company places strong emphasis on confidentiality, the protection of whistleblowers, and non‑retaliation.
 The Company has set up a process to review and handle these complaints prudently, fairly, and transparently.
+Where it is identified that the Company has caused or contributed to adverse human rights impacts, the Company will take appropriate actions to mitigate, correct, and provide remedy to affected parties, and will continue to monitor the effectiveness of corrective actions.
 Employees found to violate human rights are considered unethical and are subject to disciplinary action according to established regulations.
 Legal penalties may also be imposed if their actions are illegal.
 In the event of human rights violations, the responsible department is required to take immediate action to mitigate the impact and provide fair reparation for those affected.

 See more details on our Whistleblowing Policy